snac-cooperative/technical-docs/Specifications/Resource Relation.md

 In the case of MODS we need 2 fields.

 1) the original WorldCat "institution identifier" which is either an OCLC Symbol or a Marc Organization Identifier.
+A software pipeline will process this data into additional fields in table related_resource, as well as new constellations for each repository.
+Ideally, the new constellations will have an address and other geographic information as part of their place element.

 2) the 300 extent data which is human readable information about the size/extent of the archival materials